ba32107/dotnet-chrome-native-messaging/README.md

 ### Chrome.NativeMessaging.Installer

-The installer package.
+This is the installer package.
 You just need to create a manifest and let the library to the rest:
 ```C#
 var manifest = new NativeMessagingHostManifest
 {